Governance Statement

 • Presentation to the Board of Governors in a report package with appendices for thorough review, supported by verbal briefings for clarity and discussion.

-Regular and detailed reporting ensures that the Quality and Audit Committee maintains high standards of financial integrity and risk management.
+Regular and detailed reporting ensures that the Quality, Compliance, and Audit Committee maintains high standards of financial integrity and risk management.
 By aligning their meetings with financial and regulatory cycles, the Committee provides timely and relevant updates that support effective decision-making by the Board of Governors.
 Comprehensive reporting and clear communication help uphold institutional resilience, regulatory compliance, and continuous improvement in operational practices.

 Board of Governors: 3 Annual Meetings